swt30/waterworlds-paper/waterworlds.md

 ------------------- ------------------------------------------------------------
 ANEOS               @Thompson1972

-BME                 Birch-Murnaghan equation of state; see @Poirier2000
+BME                 Birch--Murnaghan equation of state; see @Poirier2000

 DFT                 Density functional theory; refers to theoretical
                     calculations which multiple authors have performed